 How lucky are we that there is a meditation called “Heal a Broken Heart?”
 Yes, this one is in I AM A WOMAN.
 Sit straight in easy pose with neck lock.
 Bring the palms together with the forearms parallel to ground (forming a straight horizontal line).
 Bring the arms up so that the tip of the middle finger is at the level of the Third Eye Point, still keeping the elbows high.
 Go within and continue for 11 minutes and up to 62 minutes.
 There is no breath specified.
 To finish inhale, exhale and relax the breath.
 Clasp the hands and stretch the arms up for 2 minutes.
 There is not mantra specified, but listening to one of the Guru Ram Das chants will make the time go by faster and surround you with music to heal, just remember to focus within.

-I can’t say enough about the I AM A WOMAN manual, every woman should own a copy and it really won’t hurt the gentlemen either.
-Included are many wonderful kriyas and meditations for healing the heart and clearing past, present and future.
 The”Meditation to Remove Fear of the Future” is a very soothing meditation and especially good when you feel unsure of your future after a breakup.
 For this meditation pick your favorite version of Dhan Dhan Ram Das Guru and bring yourself into the healing protection of Guru Ram Das to manifest miracles in your life.
 Snatam Kaur and Prabhu Nam Kaur have a beautiful recording on Mother’s Blessing, Pritpal Singh has a wonderfully different version on One Prayer and one of the classics is on Lord of Miracles – Guru Ram Das by Shakti Parwha Kaur and Kirtan Singh.